 Some people describe pulse surveys like you are “always listening.”
 Do it wrong though, and you’re more likely to give the impression that you’re “always asking, never listening.”

 When pulse surveys go wrong

 You might be guilty of some of the issues we’ve highlighted, but still getting positive results in your employee engagement surveys.
-That doesn’t surprise us - you’re still likely to see good results at the start particularly when you have moved away from a traditional annual survey.
-The problem is that they tail off dramatically - we tracked these results ourselves from a typical survey:
+That doesn’t surprise us - you’re still likely to see good results at the start, particularly when you have moved away from a traditional annual survey.
+The problem is that they tail off dramatically - we tracked these survey results ourselves:

 At first, digital pulse survey platforms are great.
 You get an improved user experience, regular feedback cycles and wide ranging feedback - all presented nicely in an intuitive dashboard.

 However, over time this engagement tails off.
 Participation rates fall, your ability to act on feedback quickly becomes overwhelming, and as a consequence your teams lose trust in the whole process.

 Here are some representative examples of the typical comments we've seen when analysing pulse survey responses: